 Knowledge and understanding Intellectual Subject specific Practical, Professional and Employability A basic understanding of the history and evolution of Business, recognise the challenges facing business today and be able to offer their own opinions on how business may change in the future.
 To undertake basic research and be able to capture, analyse and disseminate the outputs of the research in a form which can be understood by the intended audience.
 Be able to write and communicate their ideas in a fluid and confidence style.
 Communicate in a clear and concise way, in writing and orally, in relatively informal and limited-length pieces of work.
 An appreciation of the various models of communication and how to use different techniques for different situations.
 Cognitive skills of critical thinking analysis and synthesis in creating communication messages.
-Evalaute effective communication and information, reasoned arguments and analysis in a variety of forms to specialist and non-specialist audiences.
+Evaluated effective communication and information, reasoned arguments and analysis in a variety of forms to specialist and non-specialist audiences.
 Demonstrate competence in technical and business reporting.
-Understand fundamental economic principles, theories and concepts, and the methods of analysis used by an economist Develop strong reasoning and analytical skills Demonstrate evidence in making rational arguments in economic context and understand the roles of various economic agents Interact effectively with tutors and fellow students; participate in clearly defined team-based situations.
+Develop an awareness of the importance of creative thinking as a component of entrepreneurship.
+Use powers of lateral thinking to devise solutions for a variety of different situations.
+Ability to work in a group and cross- fertilise ideas provided by others.
+Interact effectively with tutors and fellow students; participate in clearly defined team-based situations.
 An awareness of the role and function of marketing, current trends in marketing and the marketing mix.
 Carry out market research and analysis and realise the potential in understanding the appropriateness of different approaches to solving problems specific to industry marketplaces.
 Ability to offer informed opinion on current business issues.
 Demonstrate basic IT skills, including word- processing, spreadsheet and presentation packages.
 Demonstrate basic skills in using the Internet, accessing data and designing web pages.
-Demonstrate an understanding of the importance of big data in the modern business environment and how enterprises could and should be taking advantage of it.
-Use a range of analytical techniques to explore and summarise data.
-Develop an effective working knowledge of Microsoft Excel.
+Demonstrate a broad understanding of what constitutes an 'entrepreneur' and be able to discuss at length the qualities and challenges such a role creates.
+Cognitive thinking skills and persuasiveness to a certain point of view, particularly in a small group scenario.
+Explain the contribution made by entrepreneurial activity to the economy and the sources of support provided by government.
 Understand the opinions of other people; flexibility in considering alternatives and opinions.
-Demonstrate a broad understanding of what constitutes an 'entrepreneur' and be able to discuss at length the qualities and challenges such a role creates.
-Cognitive thinking skills and persuasivenss to a certain point of view, particularly in a small group scenario.
-Explain the contribution made by entrepreneurial activity to the economy and the sources of support provided by government Study in a systematic, directed way with the aid of appropriate tutor guidance.
-Develop a thorough understanding of how financial markets operate and the components of financial systems globally.
-Harness the ability to hold multi- perspective viewpoints on the same structure/function Undertake critical appraisal of information in case studies Demonstrate a basic appreciation of management accounting techniques and understand the context within which the function operates within an organisation.
-Develop capability to apply logic and numeracy to some complex problems.
-Ability to analyse situations and come up with alternative solutions.
+Demonstrate a capacity for identifying and planning solutions to problems that create a potential commercial gain.
+Display a capacity to think reflectively and critically.
+Present ideas with authority, defending choices but also learning to be open to considering alternatives.
+Study in a systematic, directed way with the aid of appropriate tutor guidance.